Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 #### Namespace

-Namespaces in Kubernetes isolate workloads from each other, create a namespace to host Content Services inside the cluster using the following command (we'll then use the `alfresco` throughout the rest of the tutorial):
+Namespaces in Kubernetes isolate workloads from each other.
+Create a namespace to host Content Services inside the cluster using the following command.
+We'll then use the `alfresco` namespace throughout the rest of the tutorial:

 ```bash
 kubectl create namespace alfresco